-The placards that are required for operation of this aircraft are available in the Aircraft Operating Instructions, Section 2, "Placards".
+The placards that are required for operation of this aircraft are available in Section 2, "Placards", of the Aircraft Operating Instructions or Pilots Operating Handbook as applicable.

 20. STANDARD PRACTICES - AIRFRAME

 This chapter gives details for each of the bolts that are used on the wing.
 This is because there are few fittings which require standard torques.